-Speaking at the launch, CPA Australia chief executive Alex Malley said the scope of the threat to financial systems could not be underestimated.
+Speaking at the launch, the former CPA Australia chief executive Alex Malley said the scope of the threat to financial systems could not be underestimated.

 “The rise of the digital economy has been transformative but has brought with it significant risk and the opportunity for serious financial crime.
 The Fintel Alliance is ground-breaking in the level of collaboration and cooperation that will be achieved between Government and the private sector.”

 Fintel Alliance brings AUSTRAC together with organisations such as Australia’s four big banks.
 There’s also Macquarie Bank, Paypal, Western Union and various law enforcement agencies, including the NSW Police Force and the Australian Criminal Intelligence Commission.

 Fintech Australia is on board, as are the Australian Taxation Office and the Australian Competition and Consumer Commission.

 Specialists such as counter terrorism expert professor Greg Barton and Roger Wilkins, former president of the Financial Action Task Force, have also joined in various roles.

 International interest has been sparked with the inclusion of the UK’s National Crime Agency.
 Further announcements of international partnerships are expected soon.

 CPA Q&A. Access a handpicked selection of resources each month and complete a short monthly assessment to earn CPD hours.
 Exclusively available to CPA Australia members.